FAQ: Scholarship & Financial

 More information on scholarships and funding opportunities can be found here.

 All decisions about merit-based scholarships are made when the Admissions Committee determines a student's acceptance into the program.
 The MPS applicant's letter of acceptance will include the merit-based scholarship, if any, that is offered by the Clinton School.
 Applicants do not need to submit a separate scholarship application.
 In recent years, merit-based scholarship awards for the MPS have ranged from $5,000 to full tuition.

 If you are a U.S. citizen or a permanent resident of the U.S., you may apply for need-based federal student loans and grants.
-You must complete a 2019 Free Application for Federal Student Aid (FAFSA) by the June 30, 2019 priority deadline in order to be eligible to receive federal loan funds for the Fall 2019 semester.
+You must complete a Free Application for Federal Student Aid (FAFSA) by the priority deadline in order to be eligible to receive federal loan funds for the Fall 2019 semester.
 All need-based financial aid is processed for our students through the UA-Little Rock (UALR) Financial Aid office.
-To submit a 2019 FAFSA form, please visit https://fafsa.ed.gov/
+Click here to submit a FAFSA form.

 To have your FAFSA submitted to us for financial aid review, please enter the UALR school code 001101.